sabirdvd/Sentiment_Analysis_on_Movie_Reviews/README.md

 #Sentiment Analysis based on Movie Reviews using Recurrent Neural Networks (LSTM and PLSTM)
 #Dependencies

-python 2.7 numpy gensim nltk panda keras
+- python 2.7
-Usage:
+- keras
+- gensim
+- nltk
+- panda

+#RUN:

-After making the script plstm_validation.py executable it can be called with the following flags: ./plstm_validation.py -d -e For more information type: ./plstm_validation.py -h
+After making the script plstm_validation.py executable it can be called with the following flags: ``./plstm_validation.py -d -e ``For more information type: ``./plstm_validation.py -h``

-Background Information
+#Background Information

 Kaggle hosted a sentiment analysis competition in February of 2014 for the machine learning community to benchmark their ideas using the Rotten Tomatoes movie review dataset; which is a corpus of movie reviews.
 The goal was to label phrases on a scale of five values: negative, somewhat negative, neutral, somewhat positive, positive.
 Obstacles like sentence negation, sarcasm, terseness, language ambiguity, and many others make this task very challenging.